marguels/data-science-notes/NumPy.md

----
-% this is metadata, feel free to remove it
-tags: python, numpy
----
 # NumPy array

 NumPy is the foundational library for scientific computing in Python.
 It introduces the fundamental `ndarray` object, encapsulating *n*-dimensional arrays for items of the same data type.